 Not Minor if: The finding identified by the external auditors was a violation that the licensee failed to take corrective actions to correct.

-Example c: The licensee identified that a required NCS signature for work on an out of service component had not been obtained.
+Example 2c: The licensee identified that a required NCS signature for work on an out of service component had not been obtained.
 Licensee management identified the issue almost immediately and corrected the situation by performing the required NCS review.

 The Violation: Failure to obtain the required NCS review and approval per procedure.